salman611/TicTacToe-Project1/README.md

 5. Build the most basic version of your Tic Tac Toe board in HTML and CSS (very little styling, just a first version)
 6. Write the pseudocode for the Tic Tac Toe logic as comments in your JS file
 7. Choose the correct data type for how your Tic Tac Toe board should be represented in JS
-8. Add jQuery to your HTML file
+8. Add jQuery to your HTML file if you would like to use it instead of vanilla JavScript.
 9. Begin working on the [user stories](https://github.com/wdi-red-coral/project-1-prompt/blob/master/README.md#user-stories), 1 at a time
 10. Deploy your application to github pages
 ---